bundana/Laravel-Value-Added-Services/README.md

 ```
 ## Configuration

-You'll need to configure the package with your Mnotify API keys.
+You'll need to configure the package with your Mnotify, Hubtel and Paystack API keys.
 Open the `.env` file and add the following values:

 -   `MNOTIFY_API_KEY=`:Your Mnotify API key.
 -   `MNOTIFY_SENDER_ID= `: Your Mnotify sender ID.